 The next thing is for you to choose whether you want search engines bots to crawl or not on some pages of your website.
 You will see blocks for images for indexation and an option for your site’s mobile version.

 For an online robots.txt file generator, the last option you will see is the restriction for crawlers – disallowing directive.

 After filling out and ticking the options, you may download your generated robots.txt file and have it saved on your computer or upload it directly to your website.

 A site’s robots.txt file can be overwhelming to understand as it almost leans to the technical side of search engine optimisation.

-We understand that these elements can make one feel intimidated and might shy away from it as quick as possible.
+We understand that these elements can make one feel intimidated and might shy away from them as quickly as possible.

 We are providing you with the basic concepts and tips to help you have a piece of additional information when it comes to evaluating your SEO campaign for your website.

 It is extremely important to understand what goes and makes up your website for SEO success.
-Robots.txt file is one of the many factors that can help you achieve your optimisation goals.
+The robots.txt file is one of the many factors that can help you achieve your optimisation goals.

-There are a lot of possibilities that a robots.txt file can do to your technical SEO optimisation.
+There are a lot of possibilities that a robots.txt file can do to your technical SEO.